 Right now, Saudi Arabia is making an energized effort to grow the world of Arab cinema.
 In March of 2019, the country announced the first Red Sea International Film Festival.
 The launch of the festival was accompanied by the news that the country would be opening a government-funded film school.

 While most Arab films are available with English subtitles, ardent fans of the genre insist they must be viewed in their original language to be fully appreciated.
 As Arab film buffs ourselves, we share that belief.

-Even if you don't already speak Arabic, we suggest studying it in school.
+Even if you don’t already speak Arabic, we suggest studying it in school at some level.
 Second-level Arabic lessons are pretty basic as students are taught from the ground up (the Arabic alphabet, common words and phrases, etc.).
-Most of the exams are pretty straightforward as well, so you won't have to work too hard to get a good grade.
+Most of the exams are pretty straightforward as well, so you won’t have to work too hard to get a good grade.

 Many non-Muslims who consider pursuing Arabic as a second language quickly abandon the idea.
-They are too quick to assume that proficiency in the language doesn't have any real advantages outside of reading the Quran.
-As exhibited in this article, however, Arabic is one of the most versatile languages in the world.
+They are too quick to assume that proficiency in the language doesn’t have any real advantages outside of reading the Quran.
+As you can see here, however, Arabic is one of the most versatile languages in the world.
 Religion aside, even a basic understanding of Arabic can have a positive impact on multiple aspects of your life.
 It can help you get higher grades in school, rise to the top of your industry, and enjoy Arab movies, books, and TV shows in your free time.